c4berowl/Wikia/README.md

-Instinct is a lie, told by a fearful body, hoping to be wrong./n Let go your earthly tether.
+Instinct is a lie, told by a fearful body, hoping to be wrong.<br>
+Let go your earthly tether.
 Enter the void.
-Empty and become wind./n New growth cannot exist without first the destruction of the old./n But what is wisdom?/n
+Empty and become wind.<br>
+New growth cannot exist without first the destruction of the old.<br>
+But what is wisdom?<br>
-Is it poems written on a page?/n
+Is it poems written on a page?<br>
-Is it actions done in my name?/n
+Is it actions done in my name?<br>
-Is it words spoken on the wind?/n
+Is it words spoken on the wind?<br>
-Wisdom is formless, for only the wind remains when all else is gone./n
+Wisdom is formless, for only the wind remains when all else is gone.<br>